 Clean your dryer lint screen with every use and don’t overload the dryer.
 Check the dryer vent as well.

 $ Factor: You’ll save up to 5% on your electricity bill—which could mean an energy-equivalent savings of 350 million gallons of gasoline per year if everyone did this.
 Also, run your dryer during off-peak hours.
-Check with PG&E to see if they offer discounted rates during off-peak hours and verify when those hours are.
+Check with PG&E to see whether they offer discounted rates during off-peak hours and verify when those hours are.
 Better yet, use a clothesline.

 Tip 15: From warm to cold.